 What to Expect when You Can’t Return to Work After Your Injury

-If you haven’t been fully cleared to return to work after an injury, it’s important to know what to expect regarding your duties and restrictions.
+If you haven’t been fully cleared to return to work after an injury, it’s important to know what to expect regarding your duties, restrictions, and workers’ compensation benefits.

 In many cases, your authorized treating physician will clear you for “light work duty.”
 This might mean that, while you will be unable to lift heavy boxes or drive a forklift, you can perform desk work or remain on your feet for only part of the day.